Last Updated on 17/07/2023 by Barney

 There are lots of garden tools available to make this easier on yourself. (a good friend to help is probably one of the best tools)

-There are some tools I had wished I knew about when I started and would now not consider a garden clearance without having them in my armoury.
+There are some tools for clearing an overgrown garden I had wish I had known about when I started and would now not consider a garden clearance without having them in my armoury.
 Hence the reason for my list.

 You can hire many of the tools on this list but I prefer to buy and then sell on Facebook groups or Ebay any tools that I am not going to use in the future.
 This way I know the tools will be in good working order, sharp and reliable.